dubsalot/vscode-container-demo/README.md

 # Developer Steps
 git clone https://dubsalot.visualstudio.com/regionsdemo/_git/regionsdemo
-code regionsdemo
-npm run start   #this will start as webserver in the copntainer that you can connect to from your PC
+code regionsdemo  #open vscode and write code npm run start     #this will start a webserver in the containe.
+You can access this website from your host OS.

 # TODO